Publication Guidelines

 2. Teaching Case Reports

-Teaching case reports should be drawn from an actual patient encounter.
+Teaching Case Reports should be drawn from an actual patient encounter.
 They should not be a composite of cases or fictionalized descriptions.
 They are meant to serve as a teaching and learning experience.
 Therefore, the teaching case report must contain education elements that represent how to teach and assess the material.
-Teaching case reports should include: abstract, background, case description, education guidelines (including learning objectives, key concepts, discussion questions, teaching methodology and assessment), discussion, conclusion, references, acknowledgments and disclosures.
+Teaching case reports should include: Abstract, Background, Case Description, Education Guidelines (including learning objectives, key concepts, discussion questions, teaching methodology and assessment), Discussion, Conclusion, References, Acknowledgments and Disclosures.
 The abstract, references, disclosures and acknowledgments should follow the same criteria as outlined for a scholarly communication or research article.
-The teaching case reports published in Optometric Education represent a collection of cases that are researched, organized and peer-reviewed.

 Examples: